Using a PPP loan calculator excel can help you understand your business expenses, even though the Paycheck Protection Program has already ended.

 The PPP loan forgiveness worksheet Excel will help you to calculate how much is your monthly payroll.
 You can use it even though the program has ended.

 You may want to rush through filling out the worksheet since SBA lenders are accepting applications on a first-come, first-serve basis.

 However, it’s essential to take your time to provide accurate information before filling out your PPP application.

 - Open the worksheet.
 It opens to the Detailed Estimator tab.
 Notice the tabs on the bottom line—Detailed Estimator, Instructions, and Simple Estimator.

-- Explore the Instructions tab.
+Explore the Instructions tab.
 Read all the notations and table headings.
-Notice that it specifically points out to only input data in the YELLOW CELLS.
-Do not input data in the BLUE CELLS as you could delete formulas.
+Notice that it specifically points out to only input data in the yellow cella+s.
+Do not input data in the blue cells as you could delete formulas.
 Take note of tips and background information.